josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_triple_lock_suppression_hypothesis.md

 This behaviour is not pragmatic containment.
 It is **reckless overreach** that jeopardises the UK’s global legal defence while multiplying its domestic liabilities.
 <!--Strongly suggests any UK contacts who are signing off, are either willingly deluding themselves, or are doing so for a personal interest.-->
 ---

+## 🧨 Oversight as Self-Interest

+By the continuation stage, UK sign-offs cannot credibly be explained as error.
+Those who persist are either:

+- **Willingly deluding themselves**, treating fabricated intel or MoU cover as still valid; or
+- **Acting for personal interest**, protecting their careers and liability rather than the law or the citizen.

+At this point, “oversight” is no longer institutional.
+It has collapsed into **individualised self-preservation**, reinforcing suppression while compounding illegality.

+---

 ## 🏮 Footer